Motor skill: Development

 In children, a critical period for the development of motor skills is preschool years (ages 3–5), as fundamental neuroanatomic structure shows significant development, elaboration, and myelination over the course of this period.
-Many factors contribute to the rate that children develop their motor skills.
+Many factors contribute to the rate at which children develop their motor skills.
 Unless afflicted with a severe disability, children are expected to develop a wide range of basic movement abilities and motor skills around a certain age.
 Motor development progresses in seven stages throughout an individual's life: reflexive, rudimentary, fundamental, sports skill, growth and refinement, peak performance, and regression.
-Development is age-related but is not age dependent.
+Development is age-related but is not age-dependent.
 In regard to age, it is seen that typical developments are expected to attain gross motor skills used for postural control and vertical mobility by 5 years of age.

 There are six aspects of development: